Bence7661/ARCHIVE_Serious_The_Northern_Job/README.md

 - Blood Stained Coin

 ## Installation
-If you have **The Job Can Wait** installed make sure that you install this with higher priority, so if **The Job Can Wait** has prio of 1 this mod should have a priority of 2.
+Just drop it at max prio.
-Otherwise just drop it at max prio.
+If you have **The Job Can Wait** you can disable it after installing this one since it's already included.

 ## Compatibility
 Manual patching needed